The older one gets, the more important it is to keep developing, and the more pressing the need to curb a tendency to ruminate.

 The art of living in a time of science and crisis.

 Although I consider the sciences to be the ‘highest category’ of knowledge, the sciences are not life itself and so in practice, one always comes up against the ‘hard philosophical questions’.
-Most of our reality, as we experience it, is seldom satisfactorily explained by scientific facts (of which each one of us knows very little).
+Most of our reality, as we experience it, is seldom satisfactorily explained by scientific facts (of which each one of us knows only a limited amount).
 Science is a joint effort to which each of us can only make a tiny contribution, but life, after all, is something we live alone.
 These life questions find more expression in art, literature, poetry, music, culture, society, spirituality, love, relationships and much more that takes place in our bizarre archaeologically ‘accumulated’ brains.

 Walking such a wide area is more like walking on a tightrope, rather than a scientifically sound undertaking.
 Doing therapy with people who are stuck in this complexity has become more and more like an attempt to evoke individual creativity.